 Atomic Learning is an online, on demand, training site that offers over 50,000 tutorial videos on over 250 technology applications, including Microsoft and Adobe.
 Topics are subdivided into very small chunks and presented in videos of one or two minutes.
 24/7 access to training offers flexible, just-in-time learning – Atomic Learning narrated video tutorials are ready when you are!
 Faculty are able to connect Atomic Learning sessions directly into their Moodle courses for student access.
 Access Atomic Learning using the same Username and Password as Campus Connection and Moodle.
 Click here to begin.

-Instructors teaching in distance education courses are encouraged to direct their students to the Smarthinking online tutoring site.
+Instructors teaching in distance education courses are encouraged to direct their students to the NetTutor online tutoring site.
 With Smarthinking, students experience online tutoring that is simple, fast and always available.
 Students connect to live educators from any computer that has Internet access, with no special software installation or equipment required.
 Students work one-on-one, in real-time with a tutor, communicating using a virtual whiteboard technology.
-Smarthinking is available and accessible in all distance education courses.
+NetTutor is available and accessible for all DSU students from within the Student Hub in Moodle.

 Faculty are able to set up Blackboard Collaborate accounts to use for their virtual office hours.
 With the use of a microphone, webcam, and speakers, Blackboard Collaborate allows instructors to connect with students in a one-on-one environment as well as with distance education course participants in a real-time (synchronous) fashion.
 This connection allows participants to communicate with each other as well as share content either through screen share or distribution of files from the moderator.
 Blackboard Collaborate is available in all Moodle courses.